inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 the underlying protocol.
 The received messages must be processed by the socket where they belong to.

-For example, an application can simply go through each knonwn socket in any order, and decide which one should process the received message as
+For example, an application can simply go through each known socket in any order, and decide which one should process the received message as
 follows: